youngyangyang04/NoSQLAttack/README.md

 #Introduction
 NoSQLAttack is an open source Python tool to automate exploit MongoDB server IP around the world and disclose the database data by MongoDB default configuration weaknesses and injection attacks.

 It is base on [NoSQLMap](http://www.nosqlmap.net/index.html), tcstool's popular NoSQL injection tool and [shodan](https://www.shodan.io/), first search engine for Internet-connected devices.
-Some attack tests are based on and extensions of paper [Diglossia: Detecting Code Injection Attacks with Precision and Efficiency](http://www.cs.cornell.edu/~shmat/shmat_ccs13.pdf) and [No SQL, No Injection?](https://www.research.ibm.com/haifa/Workshops/security2015/present/Aviv_NoSQL-NoInjection.pdf).Presently the tool's exploits focuse on MongoDB.
+Some attack tests are based on and extensions of paper [Diglossia: Detecting Code Injection Attacks with Precision and Efficiency](http://www.cs.cornell.edu/~shmat/shmat_ccs13.pdf) and [No SQL, No Injection?](https://www.research.ibm.com/haifa/Workshops/security2015/present/Aviv_NoSQL-NoInjection.pdf).Presently the tool's exploits focus on MongoDB.

 #Requirements
 On a Debian or Red Hat based system, NoSQLAttack's dependencies already be writen in setup.py.